eve-syrkin-wurtele/pyrpipe/README.md

 ## Introduction
-pyrpipe (Pronounced as "pyre-pipe") is a python package to easily develop bioinformatic or any other computational pipelines in pure python. pyrpipe provides an easy-to-use framework for importing any UNIX command in python. pyrpipe comes with specialized classes and functions to easily code RNA-Seq processing workflows.
+pyrpipe (pronounced "pyre-pipe") is a python package to easily develop bioinformatic or any other computational pipelines in pure python. pyrpipe provides an easy-to-use framework for importing any UNIX command in python. pyrpipe comes with specialized classes and functions to easily code RNA-Seq processing workflows.
 Pipelines in pyrpipe can be created and extended by integrating third-party tools, executable scripts, or python libraries in an object oriented manner.